 3. Sun drying

-Without question this is the oldest technique for drying herbs and has been done for thousands of years.
+Without question this is the oldest technique for drying and preserving herbs and has been done for thousands of years.
 There are essentially two ways to approach.
 The best is to place the herbs on a foil-lined baking sheet and place them in a sunny spot indoors.
 This protects them from moisture caused by rain or morning dew and the general dust, dirt and pollen that is constantly in the air outside.

 If you do choose to dry the herbs outside, a picnic table is a good surface area well off the ground and easily exposed to the sun.
 The standard technique is to once again line a baking sheet with foil, but you want a baking sheet with a raised lip around the edges.
 You then wrap plastic wrap around the baking sheet, leaving a one-inch gap on either side.
 This will help trap the heat, but the gaps allow the moisture to transpire to ensure the drying process.